-The lower summit region, for the alpine shrub and grassland ecosystem above the tree line at 2900 meters AMS (9500 feet).
+The lower summit region, for the alpine shrub and grassland ecosystem above the tree line at 9,514 ft.
+ASL.
 OCCL notes that the record indicates that the tree line has shifted down-slope since the introduction of cattle.

 The University of Hawai'i also identifies a 525-acre "astronomy precinct" that encompasses the summit the northern portion of the summit and a good percentage of the northern plateau.
-This precinct is shown as a blue dotted line on many of the maps attached to this report.
+This precinct is shown as a blue dotted line on many of the maps attached to this report (see Exhibits pgs.
+75-79).

-As stated before, the Mauna Kea Science Reserve covers most of the land above 3700 meters AMS (12,100 feet), thus encompassing the entire summit plateau and a portion of the lower summit region.
+As stated before, the Mauna Kea Science Reserve covers most of the land above 12,140 ft.
+ASL, thus encompassing the entire summit plateau and a portion of the lower summit region.